Gynaecology: Qualifications

 Gynaecologic oncology is a subspecialty of gynaecology, dealing with gynaecology-related cancer.
 To become a gynaecology oncologist requires specialist further training.
 Urogynaecology is also a subspecialty of gynaecology and urology.
 Further fellowship training is needed to become a urogynaecologist.
+It is recommended that all gynaecologists study gynaecologic oncology and urogynaecology, to develop core competencies relevant to these fields.

 Gender of physicians

 Improved access to education and the professions in recent decades has seen women gynaecologists outnumber men in the once male-dominated medical field of gynaecology.
 In some gynaecological sub-specialties, where an over-representation of males persists, income discrepancies appear to show male practitioners earning higher averages.

 Speculations on the decreased numbers of male gynaecologist practitioners report a perceived lack of respect from within the medical profession, limited future employment opportunities and questions to the motivations and character of men who choose the medical field concerned with female sexual organs.

 Surveys of women's views on the issue of male doctors conducting intimate examinations show a large and consistent majority found it uncomfortable, were more likely to be embarrassed and less likely to talk openly or in detail about personal information, or discuss their sexual history with a man.
 The findings raised questions about the ability of male gynaecologists to offer quality care to patients.
 This, when coupled with more women choosing female physicians has decreased the employment opportunities for men choosing to become gynaecologists.

 According to one source, "there is a sharp decline in the number of men opting for OB/GYN residency programs and general OB/GYN programs due to the sexist market trends.
 Female OB/GYN physicians are preferred over males by certain employers due to preference given to the female physicians by health care seekers."

 In the United States, it has been reported that four in five students choosing a residency in gynaecology are now female.
 In several places in Sweden, to comply with discrimination laws, patients may not choose a doctor—regardless of specialty—based on factors such as gender and declining to see a doctor because of their gender may legally be viewed as refusing care.
 In Turkey, due to patient preference to be seen by another female, there are now few male gynaecologists working in the field.

 There have been a number of legal challenges in the US against healthcare providers who have started hiring based on the gender of physicians.
 Mircea Veleanu argued, in part, that his former employers discriminated against him by accommodating the wishes of female patients who had requested female doctors for intimate exams.
 A male nurse complained about an advert for an all-female obstetrics and gynaecology practice in Columbia, Maryland, claiming this was a form of sexual discrimination.
 In 2000, David Garfinkel, a New Jersey-based OB-GYN, sued his former employer after being fired due to, as he claimed, "because I was male, I wasn't drawing as many patients as they'd expected".